truefoundry/truefoundry-docs/deployment/train_and_deploy_model.md

 > **_NOTE:_** A service should always be up and running.
 In comparison, a Job is intended to execute and successfully terminated.

+Before we begin,
+1. You need to have the `servicefoundry` library installed and login using the `servicefoundry login` command.
+If you do not have the library installed follow [the instructions here](quickstart/install-and-workspace.md).

+2. Go to [the workspace page](https://app.truefoundry.com/workspace) and create a workspace.
+Keep the workspace _FQN_ handy.
+If you already have a workspace you can use that.

+> **_NOTE:_** A workspace is a resource (CPU, Memory) bound environment where we deploy jobs, services.

-Before we begin, we will first create an API key and save it as a secret.
+3. We need to create an API key and save it as a secret.
 This will help us securely inject the API key as an environment variable.

-1. Go to [the settings page](https://app.truefoundry.com/settings) and copy an API key.
+    a.
+Go to [the settings page](https://app.truefoundry.com/settings) and copy an API key.
-2. Go to [the secrets page](https://app.truefoundry.com/secrets) and click on _Add Secret Group_.
+    b.
+Go to [the secrets page](https://app.truefoundry.com/secrets) and click on _Add Secret Group_.
 Give a name (_Ex:- mlfoundry_) and click on _Save Changes_.
-3. Click on _New Secret_ under the newly created secret group and paste the API key in the value field.
+    c.
+Click on _New Secret_ under the newly created secret group and paste the API key in the value field.
 You can provide a _key_ name of your choice (_Ex:- api_key_) and save it.
-4. Each _Secret_ under _Secret Group_ will have a _Fully Qualified Name_ (FQN).
+    d.
+Each _Secret_ under _Secret Group_ will have a _Fully Qualified Name_ (FQN).
 Keep this handy for the secret we just created.
 We will use this to securely mount and access the API key in our training job and API service.

 ## Creating a training job